wisp92/pokered/README.md

 - Pay Day switch to 5x multiplier and fixed an overflow glitch
 - Hotel Coin Guy now does BCD conversion correctly and his payout has been increased
 - The function that handles BCD coin score can now do multiple selectable stats
+- Moved and separated out CryIfOwned function
+- The teams generated for opponents in the SS Anne tournament will now exclude mew and mewtwo
+- Tweaked dialogue for Seiga to give better hints at finding mew
+- Tweaked Fuji's battle dialogue to be less dramatic and rectify a plot hole
+- Function PlayShinyAnimation now genericized as PlaySelectedAnimation and works with a given animation value

 #New features & adjustments since last version: